ece1786-2024/ReviewPal/README.md

 ### Outputs

-`final_output.txt` contains the outputs of agent 1 and 3 for the 100 reviews.
+`data/final_output.txt` contains the outputs of agent 1 and 3 for the 100 reviews.

-`restaurant_summary.txt` contains the outputs of agent 2 for the 20 restaurants.
+`data/restaurant_summary.txt` contains the outputs of agent 2 for the 20 restaurants.

-`final_output.csv` contains the user input and the final output of the system.
+`data/final_output.csv` contains the user input and the final output of the system.

 ## Evaluation